justuswilhelm/personal-website/blog/2015/11/30/Byte Histogram in Python 3.md

 a different intent than UTF-8 strings, which are of type `str`.
 While bytestrings are, as their name says, for handling binary data, such as executables, serialized files and more, UTF-8 strings are for handling natural languages.
-For example, this could be an HTML template using German with lots of umlauts to a user, or a regular expression looking through texts written in Japanese.
+This could be an HTML template using German with lots of umlauts, or a regular expression looking through texts written in Japanese.

 We also make use of the `open()` context manager, which is a good habit for several reasons.
 It allows open files and their file descriptors to be garbage